 TENANTS LEGAL CENTER

 A tenant can be held to pay for the water they use if it is in their rental agreement.
 With individual unit water meters, it is fairly easy to calculate water usage.
-Many multi-unit building (i.e. apartment) landlords are now billing tenants for their water use without separate water meters and without actually knowing how much water is being used.
+Many multi-unit building (i.e. apartment) landlords bill tenants for their water use without separate water meters and without actually knowing how much water is being used.
 How are they doing this?

 Landlords impose an arbitrary water allocation and billing practice sometimes referred to as Ratio Utility Billing System or "RUBS" In that system, the landlord charges water use by some ratio like the number of residents in the unit, the number of bedrooms or perhaps by the square footage.
 All of these systems assume constant and equal water usage based on the arbitrary ratios.
 In fact, without sub meters for each unit, any such system used by the landlord will be inaccurate and unfair.
 Invariably, some tenants will overpay for their usage and some will underpay.

 While it is our civic duty to conserve water (especially when in drought conditions), the RUBS water billing system removes any incentive to conserve.
 If a tenant knows their bill will be a fixed amount, then there is no incentive to conserve since overuse of water will not raise that bill nor will conservation lower it.
 Even if the bill was on a pro rata percentage basis, overuse may result in only a small increase in the bill since that overuse costs will be shared by all the tenants, even the ones trying to conserve water!
 Conserving will not be rewarded since a percentage bill may only lower slightly from one tenant's conservation effort when that effort is spread out to all the tenants.
 Therefore, this system seems very unfair.

 PROFITEERING BY LANDLORDS